seud0nym/tch-gui-unhide/utilities/README.md

                     the passive bank.
  -v               Show the reset script after it has been written.
  -y               Bypass confirmation prompt (answers 'y').
+ --no-keys-check  Bypass check for updated authorized_keys file.
+                    By default if -k is specified, and an authorized_keys file exists in the current directory, and the default authorized_keys has not been updated, then the local authorized_keys file will be restored instead of the current /etc/dropbear/authorized_keys.
  --no-forwards    Bypass restore of port forwards (ignored unless -i is
                     specified).
  --no-leases      Bypass restore of static leases (ignored unless -i is